 What is a Regular Stroke?

 The cause of this type of stroke is the blockage of blood flow to the brain.
 This is generally caused by things like plaque buildup and blood clots.
 Plaque is made up of cholesterol, calcium, and other substances that could slowly build up in your arteries.
-Over time, this will harden and narrow your arteries, which is also known as atherosclerosis.
+Over time, this will harden and narrow your arteries, also known as atherosclerosis.

 When there is a sudden blockage due to a blood clot or rupture, that’s when this can occur.
 If the blockage isn’t removed quickly enough, it could lead to permanent damage or even death.